hachyderm/community/README.md

  1. Draft the new rule.
 Write the "headline" and then write a few sentences to elaborate on the rule.
  2. Publish the draft (GitHub, HackMD, etc).
  3. Advertise the draft (This is similar to publishing an obituary or a name change in a newspaper).
-    a.
-Our admins, mods, and leadership should all be encouraged to share the new change.
+    - Our admins, mods, and leadership should all be encouraged to share the new change.
  4. Gain feedback, make adjustments, work with the community, hear concerns, give space for alternative opinions.
 Pause.
 Reflect.
  5. Make the decision to institute the new rule, and publish a "goes in effect" date.
  6. Institute the new rule.